 Cloud!
 Cloud!
 Cloud!
 It’s the buzz word of the times but is it really right for my business?
 Let’s start by defining it.
 In short, when something is “in the cloud” it is simply on a server which is sitting somewhere else as opposed to in your office, and it is accessed over the internet.
-Depending upon what your business does, how much data you have, and where your employees and clients are located, having your server in the cloud could be right for you.
+Depending upon what your business does, how much data you have, and where your employees and clients are located, having some or all of you data and server resources located in the cloud could be right for you.
 There are pros and cons to cloud based resources.

-– Data backup and redundancy is made much more simple
+– Data backup and redundancy can be made much simpler if configured properly

 – You can have the ability to add resources such as memory, disk space and processor at the touch of a button when necessary

-– If most of your employees are located in your office, accessing server resources can require a speedy internet connection
+– If most of your employees are located in your office, accessing server resources can require a very robust internet connection

 – If most of your employees are located in your office and the internet connection goes down, your office productivity could come to a halt

-Determining what is right for your business requires an analysis of your work patterns and load.
+Determining what is right for your business requires an analysis of your work patterns and load. often the right answer is a mix of cloud and local based resources called a hybrid approach.
 Reviewing these facets of cloud based computing can help you make the right decision for your organization.

-Michael Giuffrida from Southington CT has been operating businesses since 1997.
-He is an experienced entrepreneur in business management, profitable growth, business valuation, mergers and acquisitions, and information technology managed services
+Michael Giuffrida from Southington CT has been helping organizations prosper through the use of properly implemented technology since 1997.
+As an experienced entrepreneur he has built and grown businesses using his skills in management, profitable growth, business valuation, mergers and acquisitions, and information technology managed services.